mbsa-tud/tsad_platform/README.md

 ### Threshold selection

-The selection of thresholds controls which thresholds are calculated by the platform.
+The selection of thresholds controls which thresholds are set during training and are available during testing ([Mode 1](#mode-1-manually-train-and-test-models)).
-Only the selected ones are used during the auto-evaluation on the `Auto Run` panel (Mode 2).
+Only the selected ones are used during the auto-evaluation on the `Auto Run` panel ([Mode 2](#mode-2-automatically-train-and-test-models-on-single--or-multi-entity-datasets)).

 To select thresholds, proceed as follows: